 When your family loses one of its members because of another person’s action or because of their failure to act, you might have the basis of a wrongful death lawsuit.
-In general, a death that is caused by the wrongful act, carelessness, recklessness, or negligence of another person or entity may qualify as a wrongful death.
+In general, a death that is caused by the wrongful act, carelessness, recklessness, or negligence of another person or entity may qualify as a wrongful death in New York.

 To build your lawsuit, you may need a plethora of documents and evidence that proves the at-fault party’s financial liability and your potential right to compensation.
 This evidence may include:

 Your lawyer might be able to assist you in locating and compiling the required evidence.
 By filing a wrongful death lawsuit, you may be able to recoup many of the financial damages your family experiences.

 Know Who Is Eligible for Financial Compensation